Declaring a Major

 Students may choose to concentrate in two or three major fields.
 Each Arts and Science non-interdisciplinary major must include at least 24 credit hours that are being counted solely toward the major.

 The individually-designed interdisciplinary major permits students to contract for an individually-designed program of concentration consisting of at least 48 hours of approved work.
 The program is constructed around a coherent academic purpose and may draw together the academic resources of a number of departments and schools.
 A student who wishes to develop such a program must first submit a written proposal to the Committee on Individual Programs.
 See detailed guidelines here.
 In addition to a written rationale and course plan for the major, a student seeking an individually-designed interdisciplinary major must complete a Declaration of Major form.

-Students who wish to propose an individually-designed interdisciplinary major must deliver the completed course plan (with the faculty adviser's signature), the written rationale, and the declaration of major form (also with the adviser’s signature) to Ms. Lisa Poynter in 350 Buttrick Hall.
-Please contact her to find out the deadline for submitting the paperwork.
+Students who wish to propose an individually-designed interdisciplinary major must deliver the completed course plan (with the faculty adviser's signature), the written rationale, and the declaration of major form (also with the adviser’s signature) to La Tisha Moore in 350 Buttrick Hall.
+Please contact her at (615) 343-3141 or email@example.com for the deadline to submit the paperwork.

 Please note that the planned courses will be entered into the student's record exactly as written on the course plan.
 Students should make every effort for clarity and accuracy.
 The student's course plan for an interdisciplinary major is deemed to be a statement of required courses for the major.
 The student must achieve at least a 2.000 average in all work taken toward fulfillment of the course plan.

 A student who wishes to make changes to an interdisciplinary major must complete the Request for Change in Contract for Interdisciplinary Major, secure the adviser’s signature, and submit the changes for approval by an associate dean in 350 Buttrick Hall.